Neraaz/HTESP/README.md

 To support development activities, please cite the following paper and the papers referenced therein for calculations conducted.

-N. K. Nepal, P. C. Canfield, and L.-L. Wang, HTESP (high-throughput electronic structure package): a package for the high-throughput ab initio calculations (2024), arXiv:2406.04537 [physics.comp-ph]
+N. K. Nepal, P. C. Canfield, and L.-L. Wang, HTESP (high-throughput electronic structure package): a package for the high-throughput ab initio calculations, Computational Materials Science, 244, 113247 (2024)

 ### Online Documentation